vulnebify/vulnebify-python/README.md

 # Vulnebify CLI

-⚡️ A powerful, cross-platform command-line tool for interacting with the Vulnebify API — perform security scans, inspect hosts and domains, and retrieve results with real-time updates and machine-friendly output formats.
+⚡️ A fast, portable CLI for security engineers — scan assets, explore results, and integrate Vulnebify into your workflows with real-time and structured output.

 ## Quick start